acp29/eventer/README.md

 ## Development roadmap

+- Change default x-axis units for ibw and itx to ms (when units not specified)
 - Add option to apply median filter method for low-pass filtering in the filter waves section
 - Add error message to notify uses if required toolboxes are not installed (relevant only to Matlab app version of Eventer)
 - Fix bug that halts merge when the fit to the ensemble average event fails (plot fit using initial values (average template time constants) instead)